2017 Madrid conference "Meeting the rights of LGBTQI* people at the workplace"

 This is an initiative to amend the anti-discrimination policies in the European Union, ensuring that discrimination will be prohibed on any ground (mentioned in the treaties) and in all areas of life.

 At this moment, the anti-discrimination policies of the Union are a patchwork of directives, some providing more protection than others.
-This means that although there is a protection for workers against discrimination based on sexual orientation, Europe provides less protection to LGBTQIs if it comes to their health care, education, goods and services.

 A horizontal directive - covering all discrimination grounds and all areas of life - is waiting for aproval by the member states, but Germany has been a strong opponent thusfar.